-The proposed FLUM amendment would increase the demand for some public facilities.
+The proposed text and zoning amendment would increase the demand for some public facilities.
 However, existing infrastructure will accommodate proposed residential developments, so any increased demand would be relatively small.
-The projected impacts of the land uses allowed by the proposed FLUM amendment are not anticipated to generate public facility needs that would trigger capital improvements.
+The projected impacts of the land uses allowed by the proposed text and zoning amendment are not anticipated to generate public facility needs that would trigger capital improvements.

 (2) Conformance with requirements.
 Whether the proposal is in conformance with all applicable requirements of the Code of Ordinances.
+The conformity of the proposed zoning map amendment with all applicable requirements.